JanusGraph/janusgraph-dotnet/BUILDING.md

 [.NET Core SDK 2.1](https://www.microsoft.com/net/download) is needed to build and test the project.
 Docker needs to be running in order to execute the integration tests as they automatically start a JanusGraph Docker container.

-On Linux, the build currently also requires Mono.

 ## Build Scripts

-The repository contains two builds scripts, one for Linux (`build.sh`) and one for Windows (`build.ps1`).
+The repository contains two build scripts, one for Linux (`build.sh`) and one for Windows (`build.ps1`).
 These scripts bootstrap and execute the Cake script (`build.cake`) which contains different tasks for building and testing.

 When these scripts are executed without any arguments, then the library will be built and tested.